 Appropriate cleansers protect the wood’s natural finish and prevent it from drying out.
 It’s always recommended to follow the instructions on any commercial floor cleaner to ensure it suits your specific flooring type and that you’re applying it correctly.

-Use pH-neutral cleaners free from harsh chemicals, thus minimising the risk of damage.
+Use pH-neutral cleaners free from harsh chemicals, thus minimizing the risk of damage.
 Blending a few drops of hardwood flooring cleaner with warm water is also one of the effective cleaning solution.

 Mopping Techniques